Gigahawk/mech423_final_project/pcb/README.md

 - Charging circuit appears to work as expected
     - LED comes on when plugged in and battery is below max voltage
     - LED turns off when max voltage is reached
+    - *EDIT 2021-12-09: Full discharge and charge cycle tested.
+Charging cutoff occurred at 4.2V as expected*
 - Protection circuit appears to work as expected
     - Datasheet for BQ2970 indicates that it must be bootstrapped the first time by connecting a charger to the battery, which was observed
     - *Note: protection features are largely untested*